dkwok94/holbertonschool-low_level_programming/0x08-static_libraries/README.md

 0000000000000000 T _putchar
                  U write

-$ gcc main.c -L. -lholberton -o quote
+$ gcc main.c -L. -ldhk -o quote
 $ ./quote
 "At the end of the day, my goal was to be the best hacker"
     - Kevin Mitnick